In Their Words: Youth Voices of 2025

 Pam: “Overall, I am extremely grateful.
 It made me realize how important it is to be there for my community.
 I can’t express how influential this experience is for me — I’ll cherish it always.”

-Yael: “Mentors being invested in me and my goals made me confident enough to believe in myself and my potential.
-They helped me have an open mindset, which resulted in a job for me, scholarships, no fear of rejection — this will help my future.”
+Yael: “Mentors being invested in me and my goals made me confident enough to believe in myself and my potential — this will help my future.”

 Their words are a testament to the power of connection, consistency, and care.
 They remind us that while we may not always see the full ripple effect of our support — it’s happening, every day, in lives like theirs.